Porphyria: Genetics

 X-linked dominant protoporphyria is a rare form of erythropoietic protoporphyria caused by a gain-of-function mutation in ALAS2 characterized by severe photosensitivity.

-In the autosomal recessive types, anyone who inherit a single gene may become a carrier.
+In the autosomal recessive types, anyone who inherits a single gene may become a carrier.
 Generally they do not have symptoms but may pass the gene on to offspring.

 Triggers

 Acute porphyria can be triggered by a number of drugs, most of which are believed to trigger it by interacting with enzymes in the liver that are made with heme.
 Such drugs include: